straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 y = le.fit_transform(y)  # does not have to be numpy array
 ```

 ## Training and Test Sets
-Split the data into a training and test sets.
-Use 80% for training and remaining data for testing.
-This lets you compare the predicted values from the model to the actual values.
+Separating your data into two sets, training and test, allows you to compare the predicted values from the model to the actual values.
+A starting point is to use 80% for training and the remaining data for testing.

 Will create 4 sets.
-Pair of matrix features and dependent variable for train set.
+- Pair of matrix features (Xtrain) and dependent variable (Ytrain) for train set.
-- X train or matrix of features of training set
-- Y train or dependent var of training set
-Pair of matrix features and dependent variable for test set.
+- Pair of matrix features (Xtest) and dependent variable (Ytest) for test set.
-- X test or matrix of features of test set
-- Y test or dependent var of test set

 ```python
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.2, random_state = 1)